SRdoop/-WIP-Learning-Machine-Models/README.md

 End Goal :

-Create a machine that will generalize and prredict malware in android softwares
+Create a machine that will generalize and predict malware in android softwares

 Simple progress checker for portfolio on this project.